 Can’t stop thinking about that critical project you desperately wanted to finish at work today?
 Unable to wind down in the evening because you’re obsessing about all those things you still need to do workwise?
 There is a reason why it is difficult to stop thinking about an unfinished task and it’s called the Zeigarnik effect.

-This phenomenon can have an impact on your personal life—perhaps you’re unable to focus on anything other than what’s going to happen next in your favourite TV show—and also on your work life.
-So where does the Zeigarnik effect come from, what are its impacts on your professional behaviour and how can you use it to your advantage?
+This phenomenon can have an impact on your personal life—perhaps you’re unable to focus on anything other than what’s going to happen next in your favorite TV show—and also on your work life.
+So where does the Zeigarnik effect come from, what are its impacts on your professional behavior and how can you use it to your advantage?

 Where it began: with Viennese waiters in the late 1920s

 Soviet psychologist Bluma Zeigarnik was the first to identify the tendency to remember uncompleted tasks better than completed ones in 1927.
 Zeigarnik conducted a series of experiments after her doctoral supervisor, Gestalt psychologist Kurt Lewin, noticed that waiters in a Viennese café could successfully recall the orders they had not yet delivered but forgot everything about them as soon as they had been served and paid for.

 Zeigarnik’s discovery gained traction and quickly became a credible theory among psychologists that became known as the Zeigarnik effect.

 So what exactly happens to our brain when we are experiencing the Zeigarnik effect?
 E.J.
 Masicampo, an associate professor of psychology at Wake Forest University in Winston-Salem, North Carolina, who conducts research on our mental processes, explains the process.
 “Unfinished tasks tend to remain active in our minds, meaning they intrude into our thoughts and bias our thinking and attention, the same way [as] someone who is hungry will notice every restaurant and delicious smell,” he said.